Intro to Writing

 ½ Oral Communications Required Credit

-Course Description: Never has there been a more important time for skilled communicators!
-Students will learn the mechanics and development of platform, limited preparation, and interpretive speeches.
+Course Description: Never has there been a more important time for skilled communicators.
+Students will learn the mechanics and development of platform and impromptu speeches, plus debate techniques.
 The focus is for each student to be able to develop and deliver a good speech.
 There will be practice in delivery, with an abundance of encouragement!
-Your student will build confidence, learn timeless techniques, learn ethical research principles, apply structure to their thoughts, expand their speaking skills, and have fun!
+Your student will build confidence, learn timeless techniques, participate in team debates, learn ethical research principles, apply structure to their thoughts, expand their speaking skills, and have fun!

 Foreign Language/Elective/Career Focus: